jw120/fcc-camper-leaderboard/README.md

 * Add up/down arrows to headers
 * Add callbacks to CamperTable
+* Improve table format
+  + Equal column widths for the two number fields
+  + Vertically aligned within headers
+  + Indicate which controls are active
 * Add state to App
 * Connect to API